[Updated November 2021] What Can $1800 In Rent Get You In Toronto?

 Of course, what you end up paying really depends on the neighbourhood you choose.
 A suite Downtown will cost you up to $300 more on average than a place in Scarborough.
-Here’s the city broken down by area so you can get a glimpse of what’s out there right now:
+Here’s the Greater Toronto Area broken down by area so you can get a glimpse of what’s out there right now:

 Find a place to rent for $1,800 or less near you

-Easy to get to on the Yonge–University subway line, Midtown is relaxed.
-It’s also hiding some of the city’s best restaurants.
-If you have a dog or if you like runs in the park, then there’s plenty of green space in this neighbourhood that you’ll love.
+About: Easy to get to on the Yonge–University subway line, Midtown is a more relaxed alternative to Toronto’s downtown core.
+It’s also cleverly hiding some of the city’s best restaurants, for those looking to enjoy the city’s amazing food scene.
+If you have a dog or if you enjoy afternoon runs in the park, then there’s plenty of green space in this neighbourhood that you’ll love.

 liv.rent – Canada’s trusted house & apartment rental website